EasyRL: A Simple and Extensible Reinforcement Learning Framework: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) is a formal model for automated decision-making.
-RL is a growing field with several new techniques proposed to improve the applicability and generalization of RL towards real-world problems.
-Existing RL techniques, however, have been mostly applied and evaluated on games~\cite{mnih2015human} and real-world use-cases of RL are hard to find.
-RL training, in general, is a cumbersome process: hyper-parameter tuning, improving sample efficiency as well as training stability~\cite{schulman2017proximal} have become indispensable during the training process.
-Thereby, it has become necessary to have a solid background knowledge in RL and sufficient software development skills to develop and train RL agents.
+Reinforcement Learning (RL) is a popular formalism for automated decision-making.
+It is a growing field with impressive advances.
+However, existing RL techniques have been mostly applied and evaluated on games~\cite{mnih2015human,silver2016mastering}.
+Apart from a small number of real-world applications~\cite{zeng2016online,moriyama2018reinforcement} that use RL solutions, RL is not a widely popular decision-making model across all domains.
+RL training, in general, is a cumbersome process.
+Several issues including (but not limited to) hyper-parameter tuning, sample efficiency, and training stability~\cite{schulman2017proximal} need to be carefully addressed during the training process.
+It has therefore become indispensable to have a solid background knowledge in RL and sufficient software development skills to successfully develop and train RL agents.
 The above requirements restrict the RL audience to only a handful of researchers who are experts in RL.
-Though RL can solve decision-making problems in healthcare, transportation, networking, etc., people in these fields may find it cumbersome to train RL agents without sufficient expertise.
+Although RL can solve decision-making problems in other domains such as healthcare, transportation, networking, etc., people in these fields may find it cumbersome to train RL agents without sufficient expertise.

 Our main goal is to build a RL framework that can be used by diverse audiences from different domains.
 To this end, we propose the EasyRL framework for both native as well as non-native RL users to easily develop, train, and evaluate RL agents.
 The existing RL frameworks Keras-RL, Tensorforce, Horizon, HuskaRL, SimpleRL, AI-ToolBox, and Coach provide a range of built-in deepRL (deep reinforcement learning) techniques and some of them, such as Coach, create visualization of the training process for debugging purposes~\cite{winderwebsite}.
 However, they do not support a user-friendly Graphical User Interface (GUI).
 Even the popular OpenAI gym only supports a range of environments to evaluate RL agents.
 Further, all the existing frameworks require some amount of RL and programming knowledge.